 To the ALBERTA GYMNASTICS FEDERATION

 “”I just wanted to drop you a quick note to tell you about a great event I attended this past weekend in Edmonton and to congratulate the hosts on a job well done.
-Michel Arsenault and wife Valerie Oudin held a coach/athlete clinic for Kate Richardson (Abbotsford Twisters).
+Valerie Oudin held a coach/athlete clinic for Kate Richardson (Abbotsford Twisters).
 It was a privilege to attend this event and participate over the four days.
 Two Ontario clubs (Ottawa Gym Club [Heather Purnell and Melanie Banville] & ASF [Marci Bernholtz]) took advantage of this opportunity to train together with Kate Richardson and Laura-Ann Chong in preparation for the 2nd Olympic Trials.

 I strongly urge your P.O., G.C.G., and the rest of the P.O.’s to look at this type of event and support it in the future.
 It does not have to necessarily be a high performance clinic as the point of the clinic is to share and learn and help and solve and participate.

-Valerie and Michel were incredible hosts.
+Valerie were incredible hosts.
 They were so accommodating and nothing was too much.
 My appreciation and sincere congratulations goes out to them and their organization, CHAMPIONS GYMNASTICS, for running such a successful event.”

 • Tobie E. Gorman